notAperson535/OneClick-macOS-Simple-KVM/windows-install.md

 ## Prerequisites:
-- Windows 11 or any version of Windows that supports Linux GUI Apps.
-I don't know if Windows 10 does or not.
+- Windows 10 or Higher
 - Virtualization capabilities
 - 8GB of RAM or more